Role of Douglas Haig in 1918: General Reserve

-At the Supreme War Council at the Trianon Palace Hotel, near Versailles (29 January – 2 February) Haig and Petain (French Commander-in-Chief) complained of shortage of troops.
-The BEF was facing a 100,000 manpower shortage by June 1918, whilst Petain talked of losing 25 divisions to natural wastage, but Haig's political credibility was so low that Hankey wrote that they "made asses of themselves".
+At the Supreme War Council at the Trianon Palace Hotel, near Versailles (29 January – 2 February) Haig and Philippe Pétain (French Commander-in-Chief) complained of shortage of troops.
+The BEF was facing a 100,000 manpower shortage by June 1918, whilst Pétain talked of losing 25 divisions to natural wastage, but Haig's political credibility was so low that Hankey wrote that they "made asses of themselves".
 Haig argued against a common command, claiming that it would be "unconstitutional" for him to take orders from a foreign general.
-It was agreed that an Allied General Reserve be set up, under Foch with Henry Wilson as his deputy, but Haig argued that he did not have divisions to spare for this (worrying that they would be shipped off to fight the Turks but thinking the proposal would take time to become operational) and suggested to the French Prime Minister Clemenceau (who was suspicious of Foch's ambition to become generalissimo, and whom Haig thought "the soundest and pluckiest of the lot ... a grand old man, full of go and determination") that he might resign.
+It was agreed that an Allied General Reserve be set up, under Ferdinand Foch with Henry Wilson as his deputy, but Haig argued that he did not have divisions to spare for this (worrying that they would be shipped off to fight the Turks but thinking the proposal would take time to become operational) and suggested to the French Prime Minister Georges Clemenceau (who was suspicious of Foch's ambition to become generalissimo, and whom Haig thought "the soundest and pluckiest of the lot ... a grand old man, full of go and determination") that he might resign.
 Lord Milner thought Haig's stance "desperately stupid", although in Sheffield's view Haig had a point that control of reserves by a committee was not necessarily sensible.
 Clemenceau attacked Lloyd George's wish to make offensives against Turkey top priority, and got Lloyd George to agree to delay offensives against the Turks for two months.
 Robertson openly opposed the Prime Minister; Haig did not speak in his defence, later writing that "LG never asked my opinion".
 On the last day the conference discussed the General Reserve and extension of line.
 Again, Haig did not openly oppose the government's plans, nor did he – at this stage – threaten to resign.

 By 4 February the BEF front had increased from 95 miles to 123 miles, an increase of almost 30%.
-Besides constructing his defences, for which he had inadequate labour, Gough was formally ordered (Instructions to Fifth Army 9 February, following recommendations by Tavish Davidson on 4 February) to construct defence in depth, including an "emergency defensive zone" along the Somme and Tortille rivers (which run roughly north–south south of Peronne), and a fortified bridgehead around Peronne, from whence "strong counterattacks" were to be conducted when Petain sent the promised reinforcements.
+Besides constructing his defences, for which he had inadequate labour, Hubert Gough was formally ordered (Instructions to Fifth Army 9 February, following recommendations by Tavish Davidson on 4 February) to construct defence in depth, including an "emergency defensive zone" along the Somme and Tortille rivers (which run roughly north–south south of Péronne), and a fortified bridgehead around Péronne, from whence "strong counterattacks" were to be conducted when Petain sent the promised reinforcements.
 GHQ possibly still thought that the main German attack might be elsewhere.
 Gough had too many men too far forward in positions too far apart to be mutually supporting.

-Whereas Fourth Army (as Second Army, under Rawlinson's command, was currently numbered) had 14 divisions holding 23 miles, First Army 16 divisions holding 33 miles and Third Army 16 divisions holding 28 miles, Fifth Army had only 14 divisions holding 42 miles.
-Lloyd George later claimed that Haig left his Fifth Army flank weak out of pique, a claim given some credence by Greenhalgh.
+Whereas Fourth Army (as Second Army, under Henry Rawlinson's command, was currently numbered) had 14 divisions holding 23 miles, First Army 16 divisions holding 33 miles and Third Army 16 divisions holding 28 miles, Fifth Army had only 14 divisions holding 42 miles.
+Lloyd George later claimed that Haig left his Fifth Army flank weak out of pique, a claim given some credence by Elizabeth Greenhalgh.